reanahub/docs.reana.io/docs/reference/reana-client-cli-api/index.md

 Workflow sharing commands:
-  share-add     Share a workflow with other users (read-only). share-remove  Unshare a workflow.
+  share-add     Share a workflow with other users (read-only). share-remove  Unshare a workflow. share-status  Show with whom a workflow is shared.

 Workspace interactive commands:
   close  Close an interactive session.